hannahnmcdonald/hannahnmcdonald/README.md

-## 👋 Hi, I’m Hannah
+## 👋 Hi, I’m Hannah.

-🌱 I’m currently learning the fundamentals of full stack web development Georgia Tech's Full Stack Bootcamp
+🌱 I’m currently learning the fundamentals of web development at Georgia Tech's Full Stack Bootcamp

 📫 You can reach me via email at hannahcodes@protonmail.com

 Welcome to my page! ✨